sabrina-s/stickydevelopers/README.md

 **Week 1**

-Registered User stories:
-As a user, I can sign in using my email address
-As a user, I can access browse a collection of products As a user, I can view the details of one product

 Admin stories:
 As an admin, I can create a new product
 As an admin, I can view a list of all products